 Consider whether you’ll need remote access to the drive.
 Previously this required signing up to a third-party DNS service, but these days with most NAS drives you can just sign up for an account with the manufacturer as you set up the drive.
 Log into the account and they'll handle the connectivity to your box at home.

-How powerful do you need your NAS’s processor to be?
+How powerful does your NAS’s processor need to be?
 The dedicated OSes that NAS drives run are lightweight, but a faster processor and more memory will enable features such as transcoding.

-This means that any media files will be converted on the fly into a playable format, so you don’t have to rely on your client device being able to play the files smoothly.
+This means that any media files can be converted on the fly into a format that's playable by your TV or set-top box, so you don’t have to worry if it can't play the file as it exists on your NAS.

 - Reviewed on: 11 September 2017